tinymce/beehive-flow/README.md

 - "a.b.c-rc" - prerelease state
 - "a.b.c" - releasable state

-All point releases for a major.minor release happen in the the branch for the release/major.minor branch.
+All patch releases for a major.minor release happen in the branch for the release/major.minor branch.

+Feature branches have a version "a.b.0-main", just like the main branch.
+However, the stamp command will change "main" to "feature".
+See below.

+Hotfix branches have a version "a.b.c-rc", just like a release branch.
+However, the stamp command will change "rc" to "hotfix".
+See below.

 Operations
 ----------

-Note: the "timestamp" command operates on a checkout in the current working directory, whereas the other commands make their own checkout.
+Note: the "stamp" command operates on a checkout in the current working directory, whereas the other commands make their own checkout.

 ### prepare